KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 Nevertheless, everyone in the game gets _absolutely smacked_ by C6 Hu Tao's 200% Elemental Resistance, which makes all of this math pointless.

-**Signifiance:** The electro slimes will overtake us soon, and it's necessary to know how best to defend against them.
+**Signifiance:** The Electro slimes will overtake us soon, and it's necessary to know how best to defend against them.

-## Spawn Aura Tanking
+## Spawn aura Tanking

 **By:** Aevean Leeow\#1362
 **Added:** <Version date="2021-05-01" />